 The Contractor shall develop, distribute and maintain a provider manual.
-The Contractor shall ensure that each contracted provider is made aware of a website provider manual or, if requested, issued a hard copy of the provider manual and is encouraged to distribute a provider manual to any individual or group that submits claim and encounter data.
+The Contractor shall ensure that each contracted provider is issued a copy of the provider manual and is encouraged to distribute a provider manual to any individual or group that submits claim and encounter data.
 The Contractor remains liable for ensuring that all providers, whether contracted or not, meet the applicable AHCCCS requirements such as covered services, billing, etc. At a minimum, the Contractor's provider manual must contain information on the following:

 - a.
 Introduction to the Contractor which explains the Contractor's organization and administrative structure - b.
 Provider responsibility and the Contractor's expectation of the provider - c.
 Overview of the Contractor's Provider Service department and function - d.
 Listing and description of covered and non-covered services, requirements and limitations including behavioral health services - e.
 Emergency room utilization (appropriate and non-appropriate use of the emergency room) - f.
-EPSDT Services screenings include a comprehensive history, developmental/behavioral health screening, comprehensive unclothed physical examination, appropriate vision testing, hearing testing, laboratory tests, dental screenings and immunizations.
-EPSDT providers must document immunizations into ASIIS and enroll every year in the Vaccine for Children program. - g.
+EPSDT Services screenings include a comprehensive history, developmental/behavioral health screening, comprehensive unclothed physical examination, appropriate vision testing, hearing testing, laboratory tests, dental screenings and immunizations - g.
 Dental services - h.
 Maternity/Family Planning services - i.
-The Contractor's policy regarding PCP assignments
+The Contractor's policy regarding PCP assignments - j.

-- j.
 Referrals to specialists and other providers, including access to behavioral health services provided by the ADHS/RBHA system - k.
 Grievance system process and procedures for providers and enrollees - 1.
 Billing and encounter submission information - m.
 Information about policies and procedures relevant to the providers including, but not limited to, utilization management and claims submission - n.
 Reimbursement, including reimbursement for dual eligibles (i.e. Medicare and Medicaid) or members with other insurance - o.
 Cost sharing responsibility - p.
 Explanation of remittance advice - q.
 Prior authorization and notification requirements - r.
 Claims medical review - s.
 Concurrent review - t.
 Fraud and Abuse - u.
 Formulary information, including updates when changes occur, must be provided in advance to providers, including pharmacies.
 The Contractor is not required to send a hard copy, unless requested, of the formulary each time it is updated.
 A memo may be used to notify providers of updates and changes, and refer providers to view the updated formulary on the Contractor's website. - v.
 AHCCCS appointment standards - w.
 Americans with Disabilities Act (ADA) requirements and Title VI, as applicable - x.
 Eligibility verification - y.
 Cultural competency information, including notification about Title VI of the Civil Rights Act of 1964.
 Providers should also be informed of how to access interpretation services to assist members who speak a language other the English or who use sign language. - z.
 Peer review and appeal process. - aa.
 Medication management services as described in Section D, Paragraph 12. - bb.
 Information about a member's right to be treated with dignity and respect as specified in 42 CFR 438.100. - cc.
-Notification that the contractor has no policies which prevent the provider from advocating on behalf of the member. - dd.
-Information on how to access or obtain Practice Guidelines and coverage criteria for authorization decisions.
+Notification that the contractor has no policies which prevent the provider from advocating on behalf of the member.